Low-Dimensional Gradient Helps Out-of-Distribution Detection: Experiments

 GradNorm leverages the norm of parameter gradients as its scoring function to effectively identify OOD samples, exhibiting outstanding performance on the ImageNet benchmark dataset.
 Nevertheless, in our specific setting, where gradients are used as inputs to our linear network, GradNorm is not suitable.

-Vim, a novel approach, capitalizes on the low-dimensionality of forward features and introduces a fusion strategy that combines the reconstruction error and energy score function as its detection function.
+Vim, a novel approach, capitalizes on the low dimensionality of forward features and introduces a fusion strategy that combines the reconstruction error and energy score function as its detection function.
 However, the high dimensionality of gradients makes it computationally intensive to calculate the reconstruction error, thereby rendering this method inappropriate to apply to the gradients.
 Instead, we draw inspiration from the fusion concept and propose an ensemble strategy to detect OOD samples in Section \ref{Ensemble of forward and backward information}.

-The comparison results are presented in Figure \ref{Comparison with Other Methods}.
-It can be observed that our method achieves comparable performance on CIFAR10 and superior performance on ImageNe.
-Our approach surpasses the best baseline method by $5.24\%$ in terms of AUROC on the ImageNet benchmark.
+The comparison results are presented in Figure \ref{Comparison with Other Methods}, where we use ResNet18 and ResNet50 respectively on CIFAR10 and ImageNet.
+Our method demonstrates comparable performance on CIFAR10 benchmark and superior performance on ImageNet benchmark, surpassing the best baseline by $5.24\%$ in AUROC.